siddarth2304/java-devsecops-release-manager/README.md

 ## Problem Statement
 Enterprise software teams often struggle with poor visibility across build, deployment, approval, rollback, and code quality workflows.
 This project solves that problem by providing a Java Spring Boot based backend system that tracks software projects, builds, deployments, code quality reports, approvals, and audit logs in one structured release automation platform.

-## Why this project is relevant to AutoRABIT
-This project is aligned with AutoRABIT-style DevSecOps concepts such as CI/CD automation, release governance, code quality checks, deployment visibility, approval workflow, rollback support, and audit-ready software delivery.

 ## Features
 - Project management